 NSAIDS instead of Injections for an older horse?
 Need advice....

-At what point is it crazy to inject here, there and everywhere when it comes to an early 20's horse in light-moderate work with some arthritis?
+At what point is it crazy to inject here, there and everywhere when it comes to a 20 something horse in light-moderate work with some arthritis?
 The horse is not showing and mostly does trail riding with some flatwork and low level jumping.
 There are known arthritic changes in the hocks that are treated with IA HA/steroid injections once a year as well as once monthly Pentosan.
-The Pentosan does help quite a bit but there are still some days when he is a little stiff and slow to warm up.
 He does always warm up out of it but sometimes it takes a good 20-30 minutes.

 My other option is going to more frequent IA injections of the hocks and possibly injecting the stifles ( every 6 months instead of yearly) but that seems a little extreme for basically a pleasure horse in their 20's.
 I also do not have an endless budget.